-Act!’s Web API works in the same way.
-Whether it’s a mobile phone app like Handheld Contact, Linktivity products like Link2calendar, or even Act!’s native Outlook integration, the Web API creates a conduit to the data so it can be returned in a usable way.
-The Web API can also make indirect connections to other third-party applications like Slack, PayPal, and QuickBooks Online through Zapier.
+Whether it’s a mobile phone app like Handheld Contact, Linktivity products like Link2calendar, or even Act!’s native Outlook integration, an API creates a conduit to the data so it can be returned in a usable way.

-As the maker of many API add-on products, Keystroke foresaw the need a few months back to develop our own API technology that would deliver us greater quality control than simply relying on Act!’s Web API, and this week marked the conclusion of that project.
-The new API will be called Keystroke API, or K-API for short, and through the month of April we intend to retrofit all our API products to support this new connection method.
+As the maker of many API add-on products, Keystroke foresaw the need a few months back to develop our own API technology that would deliver us greater quality control, and this week marked the conclusion of that project.
+The new API will be called the Keystroke API, or "K-API" for short, and through the months of April and May we intend to retrofit all our API products to support this new connection method.

-We’ve had a smaller version of K-API in place since last year supporting our Keystroke Account Manager application, but it was limited to the contact table and one level of customer tables.
-We needed more for our add-ons.
-And having a dedicated API for add-ons is not only practical for load-balancing purposes, but the K-API is designed strictly to optimize data exchange for these add-ons.
-It gives us better quality control, faster response time with fixes and feature improvements, and we can tailor-fit K-API to suit the needs of our applications.
+We’ve had a smaller version of K-API in place since last year supporting our Keystroke Account Manager application, but that iteration was limited to the contact table and one level of customer tables.
+We needed more for our add-ons, with K-API we can tailor-fit this connection methd to suit the needs of our add-on applications.